PDAL/PDAL/doc/stages/readers.rst

 Readers
 =======

-Readers provide data to :ref:`pipeline` operations.
-Readers might be a simple file type, like :ref:`readers.las`, a complex database like :ref:`readers.oci`, or a network service like :ref:`readers.greyhound`.
+Readers are data providers to :ref:`pipeline` operations.
+A reader might provide a simple file type, like :ref:`readers.text`, a complex database like :ref:`readers.oci`, or a network service like :ref:`readers.greyhound`.

 .. note::